btholt/complete-intro-to-react-v5/lessons/typescript.md

 }
 ```

 - React.Component is a generic, in that it can accept other types.
 Here we're telling it what its state and props will look like.
+We start the interfaces off with a capital I because this signifies that this is an interface.
+This is a common pattern and one TSLint enforces.
 - Class properties are still new, so we have to use State again to type the state.
 You would not have to do this if you used a constructor.
 - We need to type the event type coming back from the DOM.
 We know it'll come from an HTML element, and we have to make sure it's not a generic window event.
 TypeScript forces a lot of this defensive programming.